 I've not applied for university yet

 If you apply for university now, you’ll automatically be placed into Clearing.
-You will still need to start an application through UCAS and write your personal statement (find out more from week 6
+You will still need to start an application through UCAS and write your personal statement (check our our guide to registering with UCAS

 I’ve changed my mind about my choices